 And this is true, no matter what my beloved Human Design says.

 For example, let’s say that you have emotional authority and are deciding whether to stay or go in a relationship.

 When you have emotional authority, you will go through a series of thoughts and feelings (thoughts + feelings = emotions) about the relationship.
 This series of emotions is called the Emotional Wave in Human Design terms.
-And you won’t know how you really feel about the relationship until you’ve given yourself space to emotionally explore staying and going.
+And you won’t know how you really feel about the relationship until you’ve given yourself space to explore staying and going emotionally.
 (Have emotional authority and want more info?
-Get your WonderFULL Purpose Map.)
+Get your Human Design Map.)

 And, let’s say that after you’ve ridden the wave, you know that you don’t want to stay in the relationship.